 - A journey time of around 16 to 17 minutes from Broadbeach South station to Burleigh Heads.

 The Australian Government, Queensland Government and City of Gold Coast are funding the project.
 Investment ID 938148

 - Australian Government

 - $91.5 million

-We are also progressing pre-construction work at both ends of the corridor.
-On the northern end, just south of Broadbeach South station, a site has been prepared in readiness for the successful contractor to set up a site compound.
+Getting ready for constructionBefore the light rail extension is built, underground service investigations and relocations need to be undertaken to make way for the 6.7km of dual track, between Broadbeach South Station and Burleigh Heads.
+Pre-construction work has been done at both ends of the corridor.
+On the northern end, just south of Broadbeach South station, a site has been prepared in readiness for John Holland to set up a site compound.

-On the southernmost end, pre-construction activities at a former service station on the Gold Coast Highway, Burleigh Heads are underway.
-These works include demolition of buildings, removal of underground tanks and site remediation.
-This Burleigh Heads site will be used to widen the Gold Coast Highway, making way for the terminus of Stage 3 and a connection between the light rail and the bus network.
+At the southern end, a former service station on the Gold Coast Highway, Burleigh Heads has been demolished.
+The Burleigh Heads site will be used to widen the Gold Coast Highway, making way for the terminus of Stage 3 and a connection between the light rail and the bus network.

-Major construction works for the extension to Burleigh Heads will commence in 2021 and include:
+Major construction works for the extension to Burleigh Heads are expected to commence at the end of 2021, and over the next 3 years will include: